Present Ascent

 Community Events

 I run events and community talks throughout the year to help instigate and facilitate these conversations.
-Do join the conversation — it would be great to meet you.

 • Community Talk for Macclesfield Samaritans, April 2023